rphrishi4/Direct-Media-APK/README.md

 # Direct Media
+ Get instant downloadable link of any media

-Direct media is an Android app which helps to find direct index of files searched.
+Direct media is an Android app  helps to find direct index of file searched.

 ## Installation